-- · The EU listens and provides feedback to CSOs playing an advocacy and watchdog role on environmental issues. - The EU consults CSOs (including grass roots organisations and those representing indigenous and marginalised groups) during the formulation and identification of environment/DRM and CCA programmes - CSOs' input feeds into the intervention logic, selection of indicators, etc. to ensure that the interests of all sectors of society are taken into account.
+To inform To consult & dialogue To partner Identification and Formulation The EU listens and provides feedback to CSOs playing an advocacy and watchdog role on environmental issues.
+The EU consults CSOs (including grass roots organisations and those representing indigenous and marginalised groups) during the formulation and identification of environment, CC and DRM programmes CSOs' input feeds into the intervention logic, selection of indicators, etc. to ensure that the interests of all sectors of society are taken into account.
+A Civil Society component is included in the identification/formulation study and a civil society expert recruited.
+EU-funded environmental/CC/DRM programmes include indicators, risks and assumptions (possibly conditionality) related to civil society dialogue and/or community involvement.
+The EU supports the creation of /strengthens existing multi-stakeholder fora, integrating specialised CSOs to discuss and/or formulate policies and action plans on environment, CC or DRM.

-- · A Civil Society component is included in the identification/formulation study and a civil society expert recruited. - EU-funded environmental/CCA/DRM programmes include indicators, risks and assumptions (possibly conditionality) related to civil society dialogue and/or community involvement. - · The EU supports the creation of multistakeholder fora, integrating specialised CSOs to discuss and/or formulate policies and action plans on environment, CCA or DRM.
+CSOs have access to information about Implementation planned EU programmes/support to national policies and action plans related to environment, CC, DRM.

-- CSOs have access to information about planned EU programmes/support to national policies and action plans related to environment, DRM, CCA. - CSOs have access to information (e.g. through information meetings, etc.) about procurement opportunities and upcoming calls for proposals.
+CSOs have access to information (e.g. through information meetings, etc.) about procurement opportunities and upcoming calls for proposals.

-· The EU encourages the inclusion of relevant CSOs in national/sectorial commissions/committees/ advisory bodies to discuss and guide the implementation of policies and action plans on environment, DRM, CCA, the vulnerability of communities, the compliance with global commitments (e.g. Sendai framework), the definition of standards, resilience strategies, etc.
+- The EU encourages the inclusion of relevant CSOs in national/sectorial commissions/committees/advisory bodies to discuss and guide the implementation of policies and action plans on environment/CC/DRM; the vulnerability of communities; the compliance with global commitments (e.g. Paris Agreement, Sendai framework); the definition of standards, resilience and adaptation strategies; low-emission development strategies, etc

-CSOs are involved in or complement EU programmes in the field of environment, DRM, CCA, by:
+CSOs are involved in or complement EU programmes in the field of environment, CC and DRM by:

-- · Influencing environmental policies through research and evidence-based advocacy, encouraging greater inclusion of marginalised and vulnerable communities in the decision-making spaces on DRM/CCA, etc. at local and national level. - · Implementing education, citizen awareness programmes and/or training within the fields of environment, CCA or DRM, on how to reduce vulnerability, enhance social, health and cultural resilience of persons and communities, disaster preparedness, etc. This is particularly relevant for marginalised and vulnerable groups. - · Conducting fact-finding, independent analysis and disaster preparedness assessments and work with local authorities in developing community response plans, e.g. on vulnerability and exposure of persons and assets; social, health and cultural resilience, etc. - Promoting innovation and experiment around climate change adaptation and/or disaster preparedness with vulnerable and marginalised communities (e.g. through introduction of different crops, use of alternative energy systems, etc.).
-CSOs can empower local communities through sustainable practices (e.g. sustainable forestry management and fishery, adaptation techniques, etc.). - Implementing recovery, rehabilitation and reconstruction actions in line with the Sendai framework. - Developing organisational, technical and evidence-based advocacy capacities and internal governance systems of CSOs, networks and platforms specialised on environment, DRM and CCA.
+- Influencing environmental and climate policies through research and evidence-based advocacy, encouraging greater inclusion of marginalised and vulnerable communities in the decision-making spaces on DRM and Climate action, etc. at local and national level. - Implementing education, citizen awareness programmes and/or training within the fields of environment, DRM and climate action, on how to reduce vulnerability, enhance social, health and cultural resilience of persons and communities, disaster preparedness, etc. This is particularly relevant for marginalised and vulnerable groups. - · Conducting fact-finding, independent analysis and disaster preparedness assessments and work with local authorities in developing community response plans, e.g. on vulnerability and exposure of persons and assets; social, health and cultural resilience, etc. - Promoting innovation and experiment around climate change adaptation and/or disaster preparedness with vulnerable and marginalised communities (e.g. through introduction of different crops, use of alternative energy systems, etc.).
+CSOs can empower local communities through sustainable practices (e.g. sustainable forestry management and fishery, adaptation techniques, etc.). - Implementing recovery, rehabilitation and reconstruction actions in line with the Sendai framework. - Developing organisational, technical and evidence-based advocacy capacities and internal governance systems of CSOs, networks and platforms specialised in environment, CC and DRM.

-progress of EU-funded programmes (i.e. sharing reports, publishing information on the
+- The EU informs CSOs about progress of EUfunded programmes (i.e. sharing reports, publishing information on the EUD website, attending CS meetings, etc.)

-- EUD website, attending CS meetings, etc.) - The EU advocates partner governments to inform CSOs about policies and progress within the environment/ DRM/CDA sector.
+- The EU advocates partner governments to inform CSOs about policies and progress within the environment/CC/DRM sector.

-- · Selected/specialised CSOs participate as observers or formal members in steering committees of EU funded environment programmes and/or in sectorial committees (at national or local level) monitoring compliance with global commitments (e.g. Sendai framework) and standards. - The EU invites CSOs to provide alternative research, data and analysis to complement environment/DRM/CCA policy discussions (e.g. on social, health and/or cultural impact of the environmental and climate change measures, environmental safeguards, etc.)
+- Selected/specialised CSOs participate as observers or formal members in steering committees of EU funded environment and climate related programmes and/or in sectorial committees (at national or local level) monitoring compliance with global commitments (e.g. Paris Agreement, Sendai framework) and standards. - The EU invites CSOs to provide alternative research, data and analysis to complement environment/CC/DRM policy discussions (e.g. on social, health and/or cultural impact of the environmental and climate change measures, environmental safeguards, etc.)

-CSOs' involvement in monitoring EU energy programmes is enhanced by:
+CSOs' involvement in monitoring EU environment, CC and DRM programmes is enhanced by: